nemtech/nem2-workshop-document-notarization/_lessons/11-delegated-notarization.markdown

 # Background

 Public networks require a fee to announce transactions.
-Bob wants to notarize a digital document, but he doesn't own XEM or has enough knowledge about blockchain technology.
+Bob wants to notarize a digital document, but he doesn't own cat.currency or has enough knowledge about blockchain technology.
 He opts to delegate the complicated part to a specialized notarization service.

 Bob will sign the content of the file using his account.
 After sending the hash of the file to the specialized company, they will announce the transfer transaction to the blockchain for him.